openhab/openhab-addons/bundles/org.openhab.binding.shieldtv/README.md

 _The file could e.g. look like:_

 ```
-# Configuration for the ShieldTV Binding
-#
-# Default secret key for the pairing of the ShieldTV Thing.
-# It has to be between 10-40 (alphanumeric) characters.
-# This may be changed by the user for security reasons.
-secret=openHABSecret
 ```

 _Note that it is planned to generate some part of this based on the information that is available within ```src/main/resources/OH-INF/binding``` of your binding._